 How to Play Roulette

-Find out about the different online roulette games that can be played by visiting our roulette software review pages, where you can read about RTG, Microgaming, Playtech, and Live Casino roulette, Cryptologic, Net Entertainment, Party Gaming, and Top Game roulette.
+Find out about the different online roulette games that can be played by visiting our roulette software review pages, where you can read about RTG, Microgaming, Playtech, Cryptologic, Net Entertainment, Party Gaming, Top Game and Live dealer roulette.

 To win at roulette, you have to learn how to play roulette; and to play roulette; you have to learn how and when to wager a bet.
-The premise game is simple-the perimeter of a wheel containing odd and even numbers in alternating black and red pocket spins in one direction, while a ball is tossed onto the wheel in the opposite direction.
-The pocket the ball lands in-and its corresponding color or number-is the winner.
+The premise of the game is simple, with the perimeter of a wheel containing odd and even numbers in alternating black and red pocket spins in one direction, while a ball is tossed onto the wheel in the opposite direction.
+The pocket the ball lands in-and its corresponding color or number is the winner.

 Seems easy enough on principle; however, add into account all 37 pockets (for European-style roulette) or all 38 pockets (for American-style roulette), as well as all the possible bets and outcomes the game creates, and suddenly the game becomes a little more complicated.